All about snakes

 Side view of a Copperhead snake showing an eye and the pit on its face.

 Like most pit vipers, the Copperhead (Agkistrodon contortrix) has vertical pupils and a pit on the side of its head.
-They rarely bite, and it’s rarely fatal. (© Paul Wolf/Dreamstime)
+They seldom bite, and it’s rarely fatal. (© Paul Wolf / Dreamstime)

-• Pit vipers: Nocturnal venomous snakes that belong to the family Viperidae.
-They have a large, unique heat-sensitive depression between the eye and nostril on each side of their head called a pit organ, which gives them a second way of “seeing.”
-The pit organs are sensitive to infrared thermal radiation—the heat given off by other animals.
-The snakes can detect the tiniest changes in temperature, which gives them an edge when hunting for prey in total darkness.
-A pit organ can be easily seen in the two photos above.
+• First, venomous, nocturnal ones in the family Viperidae.
+They have a unique, heat-sensitive depression called a pit organ between the eye and nostril on each side of their head.
+These organs are sensitive to infrared thermal radiation—the heat given off by other animals—which gives them an edge when hunting prey in the dark of night.
+The pit organ can be seen in the Copperhead photo above.

-• Boas and pythons: Non-venomous and in the family Boidae.
-They have smaller pits located in or between the scales that line their upper and sometimes lower lip, usually three or more.
+• Second, non-venomous ones: Boa Constrictors and pythons, which belong to the family Boidae.
+They also have pit organs, but they’re smaller and located in or between the scales that line their upper and sometimes lower lip, usually three or more.

 Ears

 Snakes don’t have external ears.
 They also lack an eardrum and some of the other internal structures common to mammals.
-Instead, they have a small ear bone called the columella which detects ground vibrations.
-It can also pick up sound waves transmitted through the air, but they probably don’t hear these sounds as well as a human can.
+Instead, they have a small ear bone called the columella, which detects ground vibrations.
+It can also pick up sound waves transmitted through the air, but they probably don’t hear these sounds as well as humans can.

 Nose

-Snakes have a nose and two nostrils through which they draw air.
-It’s their primary method of detecting smells, but not their only one.
+A snake’s nose has two nostrils through which it draws air.
+It’s the primary method of detecting smells, but not the only one.

 Tongue

-You already know that snakes have a forked tongue and they like to flick it fast and repeatedly.
-It’s like a reptilian challenge, and they’re ready to take us on!
-Dukes up!
-But, in reality—get this—they’re tasting us!
+You already know snakes have a forked tongue and like to flick it furiously and repeatedly.
+It seems like a reptilian challenge, where they’re ready to take us on, dukes up!
+But, no. In reality—now, get this—they’re tasting us!

 Garter snake with forked tongue sticking out.

-The “threatening” tongue is simply collecting samples of chemical molecules in the surrounding air for delivery to the vomeronasal organ, or “Jacobson’s Organ,” where it’s located on the roof of the mouth, where a human’s soft palate would be.
+Yes, that “threatening” tongue is simply collecting samples of chemical molecules in the surrounding air for delivery to the vomeronasal organ, or “Jacobson’s Organ,” located on the roof of the mouth, where a human’s soft palate would be.
 (Humans have this organ, too, located in the nasal cavity above the roof of the mouth.)

-It’s all rather fascinating, really.
-Here’s what goes on: The snake flicks its tongue out through its “lips” and wildly waves it around in the air to catch microscopic particles in receptors on its tongue.
-It then draws in its tongue and deposits those particles into the Jacobson’s organ, where they are sorted by chemical type and analyzed.
-Each receptor is specialized to receive a specific type of chemical.
+Here’s what goes on, and it’s rather fascinating: The snake flicks its tongue out through its “lips” and wildly waves it around in the air to catch microscopic particles in receptors on its tongue.
+It then draws its tongue in and deposits those particles into the Jacobson’s Organ, where they’re sorted by chemical type and analyzed.
+Each receptor is specialized to receive a specific kind of chemical.
 It’s like a mini-lab in there!
-While this is going on, the tongue is already back outside grabbing more particles.
+While this is going on, the tongue is already back outside, snatching more particles.

 The amount of tongue-flicking is directly related to changes in the snake’s environment.
-When we approach one, we’re a perceived change and the tongue shifts into overdrive.
+When we approach a snake, we’re a perceived change, and the tongue shifts into overdrive.

 Color illustration of a snake's head, showing Jacobson's organ.

 The results of the chemical analysis are transmitted to the brain, along with other information gathered by infrared sensors located on the snake’s face.
-The snake arrives at an answer: Yummy, a big, fat rat is right over there!
-Or, eek!
-It’s a human!
+It arrives at an answer: Yummy, a big, fat rat is right over there!
+Or, oh, no, it’s a human, move away!

 Jaws